Understanding Tailbone Pain: What Causes It and How to Treat It

 In the third trimester of pregnancy, the body secretes hormones that soften the area between the sacrum and coccyx.
 This aids in free movement during childbirth.
 However, this can have a negative impact as it makes the tailbone more vulnerable to stress and injury.

-In an individual with hemorrhoids, the tissue that acts as a cushion near the anal opening is inflamed and pushed against the tailbone.
+In an individual with haemorrhoids, the tissue that acts as a cushion near the anal opening is inflamed and pushed against the tailbone.
 This can cause coccyx pain in the tailbone, adding pressure to the bones.

 Your Weight